khizeratiq/FYP-LMS-and-FaceRecognition-based-ExamPortal-/README.md

 2- create virtual environment in python

+3- to create virtual environment in python "python -m venv (path to environment)"

-3- install all the libraries available in requirments.txt file
+4- install all the libraries available in requirments.txt file

-4- open project in visual studio code
+5- open project in visual studio code

-5- set python interpreter as the virtual environment you created
+6- set python interpreter as the virtual environment you created

-6- run server.py script (make sure virtual environment is activated)
+7- run server.py script (make sure virtual environment is activated)

-7- copy paste the link generated in terminal of visual studio code on    your browser
+8- copy paste the link generated in terminal of visual studio code on    your browser

-8- then you can explore the face detection tool of our project.
+9- then you can explore the face detection tool of our project.